AirAsia: 2003–2006: Expansion into new markets

-2006-2012: Further expansion
+2006–2012: Further expansion

 An Airbus A320 departing Kuala Lumpur International Airport.
 The A320 has served as the workhorse of AirAsia's fleet since 2005.

 In late 2006, AirAsia's CEO Tony Fernandes introduced a five-year plan designed to strengthen the airline's presence across Asia.
 The strategy focused on enhancing connectivity between existing destinations and expanding into new markets such as Vietnam, Indonesia, Southern China and India.
 As part of this effort, Kota Kinabalu became a hub on 7 July 2006, followed by Kuching on 20 July 2006.
-These initiatives led to a significant increase in passenger traffic, with AirAsia carrying about 13.9 million passengers in 2007, compared to 5.7 million in 2006.
+These initiatives led to a significant increase in passenger traffic, with AirAsia carrying about 13.9 million passengers in 2007, compared to 9.3 million in 2006.

+In February 2008, four years after AirAsia first started operating in Singapore through affiliate Thai AirAsia's flights from Bangkok, the main airline began operating the Kuala Lumpur–Singapore route.

 AirAsia expanded its offerings further in 2009 by launching Redbox, the world’s first low-cost courier service.
 The same year, the airline began flights from Penang to Hong Kong, adding Penang as another hub in its network.

 In 2011, AirAsia entered into a controversial share swap agreement with Malaysia Airlines, aiming to reduce competition between the two carriers.
 However, due to regulatory concerns, this partnership was dissolved in early 2012.

-2013-2019: Strategic Developments and Challenges
+2013–2019: Strategic developments and challenges

 An Airbus A320neo featuring AirAsia's current livery, introduced in 2016.

 Between 2013 and 2019, AirAsia continued its expansion strategy, both by launching new routes and growing its affiliate network.
 Notably, the airline established Philippines AirAsia and AirAsia Japan in 2012, followed by AirAsia India in 2014.
 Despite its focus on growth, AirAsia’s efforts to establish airlines in countries such as China, Myanmar, Sri Lanka, Singapore, South Korea and Vietnam were hindered by various challenges and practical constraints.

 In 2014, AirAsia became the first Malaysian airline to offer onboard Wi-Fi services through its subsidiary, Tune Box.
-This innovation responded to the increasing demand for connectivity among travelers, reinforcing AirAsia's reputation as a leader in in-flight services.
+This innovation responded to the increasing demand for connectivity among travellers, reinforcing AirAsia's reputation as a leader in in-flight services.

 By 2018, AirAsia introduced Teleport, a logistics venture under its digital division, to enhance its cargo and e-commerce capabilities.
 Teleport has since become a significant logistics provider, utilising AirAsia’s network to serve businesses and e-commerce platforms across Asia Pacific and beyond, including key hubs such as Hong Kong, Shanghai, Incheon, Narita, Bangalore and Sydney.

 The airline was awarded the title of World's Best Low-Cost Airline by Skytrax for eleven consecutive years, from 2009 to 2019.